 With more than 200 battles and skirmishes fought in South Carolina throughout the course of the war, it’s pretty evident our state was at the center of the activity.
 Today, many of those battlegrounds and sites invite visitors to come and relive history through interpretations, reenactments and guided tours.

 One such site is Historic Brattonsville, located in McConnells, South Carolina.
-Brattonsville takes living history to another whole level.
+Brattonsville takes living history to a whole other level.
 When I arrived for my tour, I saw a man in full Revolutionary War period dress walking across a field to meet me, with a lamb following at his heels.
 Talk about taking a step back in time.

 Farmer Eli is the Historic Farm Program director who lives on-site to oversee the care of the farm’s heritage animals and demonstrate farming techniques from the period.
 He literally lives and breathes the history of the property, and he kindly spent the morning explaining the many ways Brattonsville works to preserve and educate visitors.